 Northern Idyllwild-Pine Cove

-Southern Idyllwild-Pine Cove sounds about 46% louder than Central Idyllwild-Pine Cove to the human ear, a 5.5 dBA gap.
+To the human ear, noise in southeastern Idyllwild-Pine Cove sounds about 151% louder than in northern Idyllwild-Pine Cove, a 13.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?